AttilaBS/laravel-vue/README.md

 r) use of foreign key at migration and constraint for data integrity;
 s) addition of foreign key in a separate migration, for rollback without issues;
 u) Protection for routes with policies at server side;
+x) use of Eloquent Attribute (accessor);
+y) use of soft delete at users and products;
+w) implementation of user register, login and logout routes;